Dental Assistant Certificate Program

 DA 123

 Students will institute protocols for managing medical emergencies, a review of emergency supplies and use of oxygen.
 Students will also review procedure for life threatening emergencies, including convulsions, chest pain, hemorrhage, diabetes, and CPR.
 Related terminology, dental charting/documentation, vital signs, and infection control procedures.
-Prerequisite: Mod 1
+Prerequisite: Module 1

 Lecture15hr.